47chapters/letsgo/docs/how-to/develop-the-frontend.md

 - `app/web/src/app/(site)/pricing` the pricing page.
 - `app/web/src/app/(site)/contact` the contact form.
 See [Process the contact form](./process-the-contact-form.md) for details.
 - `app/web/src/app/(dashboard)/manage` the root path of the management dashboard.
 The `layout.tsx` in this location enforces user authentication for all subordinate paths.
-- `app/web/src/app/(dashboard)/manage/settings` management of settings specific to the logged in user.
+- `app/web/src/app/(dashboard)/manage/settings` management of settings specific to the logged-in user.
 - `app/web/src/app/(dashboard)/manage/[tenantId]/settings` management of settings specific to a particular tenant of your app.
-This is where subscriptions, billing, and team membership is managed.
+This is where subscriptions, billing, and team membership are managed.
 Read more about how [tenants and users](../backgound/tenants-and-users.md) are related.
 - `app/web/src/app/(dashboard)/manage/[tenantId]/newplan` selection of a new subscription plan for an existing tenant.
 - `app/web/src/app/(dashboard)/manage/[tenantId]/newplan/[planId]` confirmation of the intention to change to a new subscription plan for an existing tenant.
 - `app/web/src/app/(dashboard)/manage/[tenantId]/paymentmethod` updating the payment method for a paid Stripe subscription of an existing tenant.